Kristian-XN/CyberClass/README.md

 # Cyber Security Community
+## CSC

 A community of BINUS University students passionate in making positive contributions in both technical and social aspects of cyber security,starting from BINUS University.

-CSC, Hack Passionately, Act Righteously!
+**Hack Passionately, Act Righteously!**

-For more information, visit us at http://student-activity.binus.ac.id/csc
+For more information, visit us at [here](http://student-activity.binus.ac.id/csc)

-Cyber Class is one of Cyber Security Community's program to teach students about cyber security materials
+Cyber Class is one of Cyber Security Community's program to teach students about cyber security materials.